Are you being bullied?

 - Kidscape – a UK charity specifically working to prevent children from being bullied.

-What help is there for adults subjected to bullying?
+What help is there for adults subjected to bullying and harassment?

 Remember, this is not about intention – whether someone else means to bully you.
 You need to explain clearly that you experience particular behaviours as bullying to have them addressed.
 You don’t even need to make claims about what the other person might be feeling or thinking, as this is irrelevant from your point of view.